flatironinstitute/sciware/24_Types/main.md

 | `S (*)(T)` |   | C (function pointer) |
 | `function<S(T)>` | `Callable` | C++ |
 |                | `Function` | Julia |

-## Exercise

-* How would you represent the position and mass of a particle in the 3D unit box?
-* What about an arbitrary number of particles?
-* What's the type of a function that calculates the center of mass for these particles?

-TODO: example
-Name types!
-defining types

 ## Multiple arguments